bbauska/UC-Davis-JS-Basics/readme.md

-that these are set  to position absolute means that this one gets added to the page first, and then this one gets added to the page second, and because it gets added to the page second and because of the absolute positioning, that means it ends up on top, it's on top of the first image, so that's working just great.
+that these are set  to position absolute means that this one gets added to the page first, and then this one gets added to the page second, and because it gets added to the page second and because of the absolute positioning, that means it ends up on top, it&apos;s on top of the first image, so that&apos;s working just great.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-34">3.34 Slideshow with Cross Fade Effect – Part 6</h2>